The Wildlife Predator Compensation Program provides compensation to ranchers whose livestock are killed or injured by wildlife predators.

 How do I know if my livestock was attacked when it was still alive?

 - There may be evidence that the livestock bled from the attack.
-The blood may be on the body and around the area where
+The blood may be on the body and around the area where it was attacked.

 - Underneath the lacerations and puncture wounds on the hide, the tissue will be damaged, showing bruising or hemorrhaging.